-- 11. Explain the purpose, list the parts of a business plan, and develop an effective business plan. - 12.
-Identify and use planning tools (e.g., business and action plans, company goals and objectives, budgets, policies, SWOT, and benchmarks) to guide organization's activities. - 13.
-Identify and assess business risks, select risk-management strategies, and develop and evaluate a risk management plan. - 14.
-Analyze the components of a financial plan. - 15.
-List and explain the types of plans: strategic, intermediate, operational, and contingency. - L. Policies and Strategies - 1.
-Define SWOT and conduct and organizational SWOT. - 2.
+List and explain the types of plans: strategic, intermediate, operational, and contingency.

+L. Policies and Strategies

+- 1. Define SWOT and conduct an organizational SWOT. - 2.
 List the steps in strategic management. - 3.
 Explain the nature and scope of quality management practices and frameworks (e.g., Six Sigma, ITIL, and CMMI) within a business. - 4.
 Develop, interpret, and explain written organizational policies and procedures to help employees perform their jobs according to employer rules and expectations. - 5.
 Determine alternative actions to take when goals are not being met. - 6.
 Develop and implement security policies/procedures to protect employees and to minimize the chance for loss. - 7.
+Implement personal and job site safety rules and regulations to maintain safe and healthy working conditions and environments.

+M. Staffing

-Implement personal and job site safety rules and regulations to maintain safe and healthy working conditions and environments. - M. Staffing - 1.
-Discuss HR related laws and how they influence human resource decisions, including: Civil Rights Act American with Disabilities Act, and the Family and Medical Leave Act. - 2.
+- 1. Discuss HR related laws and how they influence human resource decisions, including: Civil Rights Act, American with Disabilities Act, and the Family and Medical Leave Act. - 2.
 Discuss the effects of the National Labor Relations Act of 1935 (Wagner Act) and the Labor Management Relations Act of 1947 (Taft-Hartley Act) on labor relations. - 3.
 Develop a staffing plan and prioritize staffing needs to minimize costs while maximizing business contribution. - 4.
 Discuss the purposes of the orientation and training of employees. - 5.
 Identify methods/procedures for recruiting employees, publicizing job openings, interviewing, and selecting applicants for employment. - 6.
-Discuss factor and outline the procedures used in employee performance documentation, promotion, and termination including grievance processes. - 7.
-Review legal issues (e.g., harassment, employee rights, privacy, drug testing, labor dispute, discrimination and substance abuse) and potential impact of the business. - 8.
+Discuss management factors and outline the procedures used in employee performance documentation, promotion, and termination including grievance processes. - 7.
+Review legal issues (e.g., harassment, employee rights, privacy, drug testing, labor dispute, discrimination, and substance abuse) and the potential impact on the business. - 8.
 Resolve staff issues/problems to enhance productivity and improve employee/employer relationships. - 9.
 Define job analysis, job descriptions, and job specifications.